Beyond held its 7th study session, "Game Development's [Super Cool] ~ Game API Development for Social Game Development"!

 table of contents

-I'm Ito, an infrastructure engineer and member of the web marketing team.
+This is Ito from the infrastructure engineer and web marketing team.

 We held our first study session of 2017!